TrebledJ/trebledj.github.io/content/pages/2023-09-22-privacy-policy.md

 [^gf1]: Applicable if filled in.
 [^gf2]: Applicable when redirected to getform.io.

-- GitHub Pages, jsDelivr, and Cloudflare are guaranteed to be around on all HTML pages of our site.
+- GitHub Pages, jsDelivr, and Cloudflare are present on all HTML pages of our site.
 - Disqus will only be loaded on posts which allow comments, and when the page is scrolled down far enough.
 - SoundCloud embeds will only be loaded on pages containing such embeds.
 - Getform only applies to pages containing forms (e.g. the contact form).